General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Light Propagation through the Field of Gravitational Lens

-In the case of a small impact parameter of the light ray with respect to the isolated system the near-zone gravitational field of the system strongly affects propagation of the light ray when the light particle (photon) moves in the vicinity of the system so that the effects due to the gravitational waves are suppressed \cite{ksh1,23}.
-In what follows, we assume that the impact parameter $d$ of the light ray is small comparatively with both distances $r$ and $r_0$, that is, $d \ll min[r,r_0]$ (see Fig. \ref{smallimp1}).
+In the case of a small impact parameter of the light ray with respect to the isolated system the near-zone gravitational field of the system strongly affects propagation of the light ray only when the light particle (photon) moves in the close proximity to the system where the effects on the light ray propagation caused by gravitational waves are suppressed \cite{ksh1,23}.
+In what follows, we assume that the impact parameter $d$ of the light ray is small as compared with both distances $r$ and $r_0$, that is, $d \ll min[r,r_0]$ (see Fig. \ref{smallimp1}).
 This assumption allows us to introduce two small parameters: $\varepsilon \equiv d/r$ and $\varepsilon_0\equiv d/r_0$.
-If the light ray is propagated through the near-zone of the isolated system one more small parameter can be introduced, specifically, the parameter $\varepsilon_{\lambda}\equiv d/\lambda$, where $\lambda$ is the characteristic wavelength of the gravitational radiation emitted by the system proportional to the product of the speed of gravity and the characteristic period of oscillations of the isolated system.
-One emphasize that the parameters $\varepsilon$, $\varepsilon_0$ and $\varepsilon_{\lambda}$ are not physically correlated.
-Parameter $\varepsilon_{\lambda}$ is used for the post-Newtonian expansion of the observed effects -- deflection of light, time delay, etc. This expansion can be also viewed as a Taylor expansion with respect to the parameter $v/c$, where $v$ is the characteristic speed of motion of matter composing the isolated system and $c$ is the speed of propagation of gravity (equal to the speed of light .
+If the light ray is propagated through the near-zone of the isolated system one more small parameter can be introduced, $\varepsilon_{\lambda}\equiv d/\lambda$, where $\lambda$ is the characteristic wavelength of the gravitational radiation emitted by the system proportional to the product of the speed of gravity ($=c$ in general relativity) and the characteristic period of matter oscillations in the isolated system.
+Parameters $\varepsilon$, $\varepsilon_0$ and $\varepsilon_{\lambda}$ are not physically correlated.
+Parameter $\varepsilon_{\lambda}$ is used for the post-Newtonian expansion of the equations describing the observed effects -- deflection of light, time delay, etc. This expansion can be also viewed as a Taylor expansion with respect to the parameter $v/c$, where $v$ is the characteristic speed of motion of matter composing the isolated system and $c$ is the speed of propagation of gravity.
 If the light ray does not enter the near zone of the system the parameter $\varepsilon_{\lambda}$ is not small and the post-Newtonian expansion can not be performed.